Skip to main content

 • A second or subsequent conviction of driving while impaired by drugs or alcohol; or (See ICAOS Advisory Opinion 7-2006 for clarification);

-• A sex offense requiring the offender to register as a sex offender under the laws of the sending state.
+• A sexual offense that requires the supervised individual to register as a sex offender under the laws of the sending state.
 (See Rule 2.105); and,

-• Those subject to deferred prosecution programs, to the extent that participation in such programs requires the offender to make material admissions of fact and waive all or some of their constitutional rights.
+• Those subject to deferred prosecution programs, to the extent that participation in such programs requires the supervised individual to make material admissions of fact and waive all or some of their constitutional rights.
 See ICAOS Advisory Opinion 6-2005.

 • Misdemeanants not subject to the qualifications contained in Rule 2.105;

-• Juvenile offenders who are not deemed “adults” for purposes of prosecution.
+• Juveniles who are not deemed “adults” for purposes of prosecution.

 References